 Monitoring is a lot of work.
-A monitoring system is a service unto itself, and like other applications it needs care, feeding, configuration, databases, DBAs, patching, and maintenance.
+A monitoring system is a service unto itself, and like other applications, it needs care, feeding, configuration, databases, DBAs, patching, and maintenance.
 Though it often prevents the loss of revenue, it doesn’t generate revenue except in rare circumstances.
 Last, it requires vigilance and attention to detail that is often overlooked or impossible in a busy IT environment.
 So why even bother?

-Put simply, we monitor to find and fix problems before our customers and users do, so they’re not tempted to go somewhere else for their purchases, or take our names in vain when trying to get to their email.
+Put simply, we monitor to find and fix problems before our customers and users do, so they’re not tempted to go somewhere else for their purchases or take our names in vain when trying to get to their email.
 We also use our monitoring data for business decisions.
 Should we buy more or less capacity for our services?
-How much will moving an application to the Cloud cost?
+How much will move an application to the Cloud cost?
 Is a decision we made affecting availability?
 Having quality historical monitoring data is invaluable for making decisions.

 There are three main ways we find and fix problems.
 First, we monitor systems and services directly, inferring their availability from tests we create.
 Second, we collect performance data from all our systems and infrastructure, allowing us to find less obvious problems like busy uplinks and system limits.
 Last, we collect log data from all our systems and infrastructure and attempt to correlate errors and logging bursts with performance and availability issues.